Country code – NZ

 Disclosure - A trust does not need to be registered with any statutory bodies.
 The trust deed is a strictly private arrangement between the settlor and the trustee.

-Protection from foreign judgements – The Trustee act does not include provisions to ignore and not enforce foreign judgments.
+Protection from foreign judgments – The Trustee act does not include provisions to ignore and not enforce foreign judgments.
 The Hague Convention on Trusts does not apply in New Zealand.

 Protection for immigrant trusts – Trusts that migrate from other jurisdictions do not benefit from retroactive protection.